TV-am: Difficult beginnings

 By the end of its first week, TV-am's ratings had doubled to 200,000.

-Continuing low audiences brought further financial difficulties: the company was close to having its power supply disconnected; a London Electricity official arrived during a press conference with a warrant to cut off power for non-payment; and on numerous occasions, the presenters failed to receive their monthly wages, while the local newsagent stopped supplying the station with newspapers due to lack of payment.
+Continuing low audiences brought further financial difficulties: the company was close to having its power supply disconnected; a London Electricity official arrived during a press conference with a warrant to cut off power for non-payment; and on numerous occasions, the presenters failed to receive their monthly wages, while the local newsagent stopped supplying the station with newspapers due to non-payment.
 TV-am spent the summer on the road, using the outside broadcast truck from various seaside resorts around the UK, and was presented by Chris Tarrant.

 Michael Parkinson went to Australia in early June 1983 for the summer, with Henry Kelly taking over his weekend duties.
 David Frost was given the Sunday slot from 28 August, initially for eight weeks with the belief that Parkinson would return to his full duties in October.
 By November, Parkinson had returned; however, he was only given the Saturday slot after Frost had increased the number of viewers on Sundays.
 Parkinson finally left the station in early February 1984, while the company announced plans to cut over 40 jobs.

-In September, TV-am finally joined the television contractors’ associations, which gave the addition benefit of providing cross-promotional content between the 15 regional ITV companies and TV-am.
+In September, TV-am finally joined the television contractors’ associations, which gave the additional benefit of providing cross-promotional content between the 15 regional ITV companies and TV-am.
 The continuing increase in viewership had still not resulted in an increase in advertising revenue, and throughout October, speculation arose the company would collapse at any second.
-The situation was resolved in November when a new refinance package come into effect with new shareholders including Ladbrokes and the owners of the Daily Express who gave new capital worth over £4.5 million into the company.
+The situation was resolved in November when a new refinance package come into effect with new shareholders including Ladbrokes and the owners of the Daily Express which injected new capital worth over £4.5 million into the company.